- B.A., University of California, Santa Barbara, 1987

-- Grace Saba, Ph.D. awarded 2009, The role of copepods and heterotrophic dinoflagellates in the production of dissolved organic matter and inorganic nutrients (currently Assistant Research Professor, Institute of Marine and Coastal Sciences, Rutgers University)
+- Grace Saba, Ph.D. awarded 2009, The role of copepods and heterotrophic dinoflagellates in the production of dissolved organic matter and inorganic nutrients (currently Assistant Professor, Institute of Marine and Coastal Sciences, Rutgers University)

-- Bethany Eden, M.S. awarded 2008, Zooplankton community structure in a cyclonic and mode-water eddy in the Sargasso Sea (currently a marine science teacher–Chesapeake Bay Governor's School, VA)
+- Bethany Eden, M.S. awarded 2008, Zooplankton community structure in a cyclonic and mode-water eddy in the Sargasso Sea (currently Marine Science teacher, Chesapeake Bay Governor's School, VA)

-- Astrid Schnetzer, Ph.D. awarded 2001, (University of Austria, Vienna), Zooplankton vertical migration and POM transport in the Sargasso Sea. (currently Associate Professor at North Carolina State University)
+- Astrid Schnetzer, Ph.D. awarded 2001, (University of Austria, Vienna), Zooplankton vertical migration and POM transport in the Sargasso Sea. (currently Associate Professor, North Carolina State University)

-- Dr. Sarah Goldthwait, Zooplankton and biogeochemical cycling in mesoscale eddies
+- Dr. Sarah Stone (neé Goldthwait), Zooplankton and biogeochemical cycling in mesoscale eddies (currently Program Manger, eScience Institute, University of Washington)

-- MSCI 501: Fundamentals of Marine Science, Biological Oceanography
+- MSCI 501D, 401D: Fundamentals of Marine Science, Biological Oceanography

 - MSCI 652: Marine Plankton Ecology